tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 To allow the above, we can introduce two concepts for any given pair of networks:

-- Two networks are _transaction-compatible_ for a given external wallet if sign a transaction for both networks from the same key material without requiring any on-wallet manipulation[^2].
+- Two networks are _transaction-compatible_ for a given external wallet if the wallet can sign a transaction for both networks from the same key material without requiring any manipulation on the hardware wallet itself[^2].
 - An _address_ is considered _control-compatible_ across the pair of networks if it is known to be controllable by the same mechanism across those networks; that is, when the wallet knows for certain that the same user can